hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-discrete-variable-models.md

 - Feed this sampled factorization matrix to an LSTM decoder to reconstruct input tokens but with new ordering.
     + we compare the re-ordered and reconstructed input sequence with target sequence ordering to calculate loss.

+- Note that the matching operator is not differentiable!
+It searches over all  n!n!  possible permutation matrices and returns the one with the maximum Frobinius inner product.
+Sinkhorn operator is the differentiable approximation of the matching operator. to be able to perform approximate posterior inference to enable learning of a probabilistic latent representation of permutations, rather than categories.
+Argmax function is reparameterized with Gumbel-softmax and matching operator is reparameterized using Gumbel-Sinkhorn.

 ## Learning to compose words into sentences using RL
 - composing word embeddings to sentence embeddings.